greesh02/CV_task/README.md

 # Instructions to RUN
 Follow the steps to run scripts.
+Clone the repo from Master branch into the catkin workspace and rename it to vitarana_drone(important).then build and follow the rest.

 # World -(look images folder for worlds screenshot)
 : roslaunch vitarana_drone drone_land_new.launch